bitfield/gmachine/README.md

 At any given moment, the G-machine has a certain **state**: the contents of the CPU's registers, and the contents of its memory.

 A computer has to deal with data in fixed-size chunks, and the usual chunk size is called a **byte**.
-So each register stores one byte of data, and the memory is a sequence of bytes, each with its own unique *address* (which is also a byte).
+So each register stores one byte of data, and the memory is a sequence of bytes, each with its own unique *address* (which is two bytes long).

 The first thing users need to be able to do is to create a new G-machine they can use.
 So there's a `gmachine.New()` function that returns a G-machine in its default initial state, which is specified by a test.